Available now –

 1808 Wedemeyer Street, private office suites, beautiful move-in ready spaces in the Presidio.
 This historic (circa 1932) Georgian Revival style structure was built as a dormitory to house nurses who worked at the neighboring

 Public Health Service Hospital.
 The building has been renovated for modern, multi-tenant office use.

-A variety of office configurations is available for lease.
+Multiple office configurations are available for lease.
 Shared common areas include non-exclusive conference rooms and kitchenettes, a ground level shared bicycle storage room and shower.
 Most suites have views of the nearby Mountain Lake and the Southern Wilds of the Presidio.
-1808 Wedemeyer Street is near El Polín Spring, the Lobos Valley Overlook, the Presidio Golf Course and the Tennessee Hollow Watershed.
+1808 Wedemeyer Street is near El Polín Spring, the Lobos Valley Overlook, the Presidio Golf Course, the Tennessee Hollow watershed, and Baker Beach.

 Available on the first floor:

 Suite 209||479 rentable square feet|

 Suite 221||1,077 rentable square feet|

 Suite 324||550 rentable square feet|

 Multiple suites may be leased together for larger requirements.